4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 - Permissions following the principle of least privilege are used alongside S3 Encryption to allow access to the data stored in the bucket
 - Tools
 	- S3 Block Public Access
+		- Blocks all public access to S3 Bucket
+		- Overrides other policies or permissions
 	- IAM Policies
+		- Specify which user can access which bucket/object
 	- Bucket Policies
+		-
 	- Access Control Lists
 	- AWS Trusted Advisor